Larut Wars: Third war (1872)

-Fourth war and the Pangkor Treaty (1873–1874)
+Fourth war (1873)

 The Fourth Larut War occurred in 1873.
-Weeks after the Hai San regained Larut, the Ghee Hin, supported by Raja Abdullah, counter-attacked with arms and men from Singapore and China.
+Weeks after the Hai Sans regained Larut, the Ghee Hin, supported by Raja Abdullah, counter-attacked with arms and men from Singapore and China.
 Ngah Ibrahim's properties in Matang were destroyed.
 Local Malay residents were also killed and their property, destroyed.
-Trouble spread to Krian, Pangkor and Dinding.
+The attack spread to Krian, Pangkor and Dinding.

 The Malay chiefs who had taken sides in the Larut Wars were now alarmed at the disorder created by the Chinese miners and secret societies.
-The Straits Settlement Penang Chinese seeing their investments destroyed in the Larut Wars sought intervention from the British.
+The Straits Settlement Penang Chinese, seeing their investments destroyed in the Larut Wars, sought intervention form British.
 Over 40,000 Chinese from the Go-Kuan and Si-Kuan were engaged in the war.